jgkym/jgkym.github.io/content/notes/How We Find ROIs.md

   - computer-vision
 ---
 ### The Gist of ROI Generation
-While you _could_ theoretically create ROIs by simply drawing every possible rectangle on a grid (like using a fixed-size "bin" and expanding it by a certain `stride`), this is computationally impossible due to the sheer number of combinations.
+While you _could_ theoretically create ROIs by simply drawing every possible rectangle on a grid (like using a fixed-size "bin" and expanding it by a certain `stride`), this method is unlikely to effectively capture your interests.

 ### Smarter Approaches to Finding ROIs
-Instead, modern object detection relies on intelligent methods to propose relevant ROIs efficiently:
+Instead, modern object detection relies on intelligent methods to propose relevant ROIs effectively and efficiently:
 - **Selective Search:** This technique groups similar pixels into regions and then hierarchically merges them to suggest potential object locations.
 - **EdgeBoxes:** By focusing on strong edge contours, this method generates bounding box proposals that likely contain objects.
 - **Region Proposal Networks (RPN):** The most popular method, RPNs are small neural networks trained to directly predict object bounding boxes and their "objectness" scores from the image's features.
 This makes the ROI generation process much faster and more accurate, as it's learned as part of the overall detection system.